 What are Abdominal Aortic Aneurysms?

 Abdominal aortic aneurysms (AAA) are blood-filled balloon-like bulges that grow slowly over time.
 AAA’s in particular, happen in a part of your aorta that runs through your abdomen.
 The aorta is the largest artery in your body.
-Its primary function is carrying blood away from your heart and toward the rest of your body.
+Its primary function is to carry blood away from your heart and toward the rest of your body.
 Once an aneurysm has formed, it will gradually increase and progressively grow weaker.
 An aneurysm can occur anywhere in the aorta, but most often happens in the abdomen (belly).

 Seeking Treatment for Abdominal Aortic Aneurysm